 Voyageurs National Park Association is a 501 (c)(3) nonprofit organization headquartered in Minneapolis, Minnesota.
-Our mission is to protect and promote the natural, recreational, and historic resources of Voyageurs National Park.
+Our mission is to connect people to Voyageurs National Park, enhance the visitor experience, and protect the park for present and future generations.

 An ecologically and historically significant Park where people can enjoy scenic, educational, scientific, and recreational treasures in a natural setting and in balance with the natural resources and uses of the Park, leaving it unimpaired for future generations.